 Greys court is a beautiful winter retreat, and the family house is a warm, cosy welcome from the cold air.
-The winter months at Greys Court are some of the busiest times of year, especially as we celebrate the festive period.
+The winter months at Greys Court are some of the busiest times of year, especially as we celebrate the festive period and enjoy February half term.
 We want you to make the most of your visit, so we’ve come up with some tips to help you plan your day.

 Parking at Greys Court.

 If you’re planning on visiting by car, be aware that we have a limited amount of parking spaces, especially in the winter.
 This is because the overflow parking is not hard standing and we often have to close it due to the wintery weather.

 - Get here early - our busiest time for the car park can be from 11.30am until 2pm, so try to get here as soon as possible from when we open at 10am.